jaksonlabs/jakson/book/carbonspec/latest/src/traversals-queries/dot-path-expressions.md

 }
 ```

-The dot path expression `y` will return `nil` since there is no key named `"y"` in the input Json.
+The dot path expression `y` will return `undef` since there is no key named `"y"` in the input Json.
-The dot path expression `z.1.5` will return `nil` since the path evaluation must be aborted with `z.1` since the element `2` is not a traversable container.
+The dot path expression `z.1.5` will return `undef` since the path evaluation must be aborted with `z.1` since the element `2` is not a traversable container.

 ### Note